 According to the UAE Labour Law, employment permit cannot be granted to Emiratis and expatriate residents under the age of 15.
-However, Ministry of Human Resources and Emiratisation (MoHRE) may permit youth between the ages of 15 and 18 years to work, after obtaining work permit from the Ministry, and meeting certain conditions.
-These include:
+However, Ministry of Human Resources and Emiratisation (MoHRE) may permit youth between the ages of 15 and 18 years to work, after ensuring the following conditions are met and documents are obtained:

 - written consent from the parent or the legal guardian of the minor